Table of Contents

 Microscopic (histologic) description

-- Scattered nuclear staining in the basal layer of the benign epithelium in the gastrointestinal tract, bronchus, endometrium and skin
+- Scattered nuclear staining in the basal layer of the benign epithelium of the gastrointestinal tract, bronchus, endometrium and skin

 - Increased intensity of staining and number of positive cells in invasive squamous cell carcinoma, adenocarcinoma of the colorectum, urothelial carcinoma, renal cell carcinoma, NK / T cell lymphoma and high grade neuroendocrine tumor